-Figure 2: Sample depth by a) year and b) age for the ring-width chronology.
+Figure 2: Sample depth (number of series included in the chronology) by a) year and b) tree age for the jack pine ring-width chronology.

-Figure 3: Tree-level productivity (Q) versus tree age for the ring width chronology.
-The smooth line is a loess line of best fit while error bars show a 95% confidence interval for each data point.
+Figure 3: Tree-level productivity (Q) versus tree age for the jack pine ring-width chronology.
+The smooth line is a loess line of best fit for the QFA model and error bars show a 95% confidence interval for each data point.

-Figure 4: Forcing (index of growth by year) for the ring-width chronology.
+Figure 4: Forcing (index of growth by year) for the jack pine ring-width chronology for two models.
+QFA = ???;FA= ???.
 The shaded region shows a 95% confidence interval.

-Figure 5: Age trend (expected growth by age, equivalent to the regional curve) for the ring-width chronology.
+Figure 5: Ring width relative to the age trend (expected growth by age) for the jack pine ring-width chronology.
 The shaded region shows a 95% confidence interval.

 Figure 6: Stand-level effects on intrinsic water use efficiency (Q) versus stand age for the r intrinsic water use efficiency chronology.
 The smooth line is a loess line of best fit while error bars show a 95% confidence interval for each data point.